SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

 -   Microsoft Azure subscription (non-Microsoft subscription) where you are at least a co-administrator.

 -   **Global Administrator role** for Azure AD within your subscription.

+-   You have completed the steps in [Before the hands-on-lab setup guide](Before%20the%20HOL.md).

 -   Local machine or a virtual machine configured with (**complete the day before the lab!**):